 Set aside a short block of time each day or week to work on improving your craft.
 Practice.
 Get better.
 Write a tighter sentence.
 Go through your old writing and edit them hard.
 Translate things.
 Take an online course.
 Use a writing book.
 Find a mentor.
 Imitate the writers you admire.
 Work on improving the quality and the quantity of your work (not necessarily at the same time).

-First you write, then you edit.
+First, you write, then you edit.
 If you try to do both at once, you don’t do either one well.
 The writer needs room to frolic, space to play, a big blank page and a long list of ideas and the freedom to do anything at all with them.
 The editor comes in later, cleans up the mess, straightens the line, smooths the edges.
 Don’t send in the editor while the writer is still there.
 It’s not pretty.
 Wait until the writer is napping.

-7: Recognize the Process
+7: Recognize the process.

 Writing is technically the act of putting words onto paper or screen.
 But it involves more than that.
 It involves thought, input, research, planning, and, after writing, editing.
-Give yourself reasonable time for each step of the process as it is needed.
+Give yourself a reasonable time for each step of the process as it is needed.
 Cultivate the whole process as one of your writing habits.

 Work that is creative can benefit from routine, from the sturdy structure of a system.
 Pretend that your creativity is a flying squirrel, and your systems are the deep-rooted trees it climbs on.
 That squirrel can’t fly without a tree to launch off.
-So build the tree.
+To build the tree.
 I mean, grow the tree?
 Grow the tree.
 An organic system has reasonable flexibility and works with your natural rhythms and preferences.
 But it’s also strong enough to shelter you in storms, to hide you from scorching sunlight, and to give you a base for some big creative leaps.
 I mean flights.

-9: Build a Flow of Inspiration
+9: Build a flow of inspiration.

 Creativity requires input.
 Not everybody needs the same input.
 Figure out what inspires you, and make sure you get it in your life regularly.
 Inspiration may be fickle, but it’s a lot more predictable when you create a nice space for it and show up for a regular date.
 Bring coffee.
 Wear something nice.
 Anything could happen.